Sam-Fay/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by [SAM FAY] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [SAM FAY] for the Lighthouse Labs Web Development Bootcamp 2021.